Book Launch, Monk's Daughter

 I was hesitant due to the formal nature of an interview and unsure of what to expect.
 To my surprise, my father was an open book; He was giving of his time and life's memories.

-• Venerable Master Hsuan Hua
+• Master Hsuan Hua

 TBD